StStep/ulam-elements/readme.md

 More pulses equal more weigt of movement
 Pulses get weaker as the move outward, so two distance  pulses count less than one close pulse.

+### Group 4
+Take group 2, and make the boards dynamic, even under saturation conditions.
+Use a tug-of-war system.

 Future Work
 ==